Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Swing check valves allow flow in one direction and automatically close when the cracking pressure decreases.
 They are a form of butterfly valve with a disc that covers the valve opening.
 The disc is attached to a hinge such that the disc can swing open or close when it is struck by the flow of the media.
 On the side of the valve body is an arrow that indicates the direction the flow must be as it enters and exits the valve.

-The pressure level of the flow pushes the disc or door open, allowing the flow to pass through.
-When the flow moves in the wrong direction, the disc closes due to the force of the liquid or media pushing against it.
+The pressure of the flow pushes the disc or door open, allowing the media to pass through.
+When flow attempts to move in the reverse direction, the disc closes due to the force of the liquid or media pushing against it.

-Swing check valves do not require external power.
-Fluid or media passes through them unobstructed by their presence.
-They are installed horizontally in pipelines but can be installed vertically as long as the flow is upward.
+Swing check valves operate without external power.
+Fluid or media flows through them unobstructed.
+These valves are typically installed horizontally in pipelines but can also be installed vertically as long as the flow direction is upward.

 Leading Manufacturers and Suppliers

-For a spring loaded check valve to function properly, it must have upstream pressure, known as cracking pressure, to keep it open.
-The amount of cracking pressure required varies depending on the valve type, its construction, spring characteristics, and its orientation in the pipe.
-The specifications for the cracking pressure are in pounds per square inch gauge (PSIG), pounds per square inch (PSI), or bars, the metric unit of pressure that equals 14.5 psi.
+For a spring-loaded check valve to function properly, it requires upstream pressure, known as cracking pressure, to remain open.
+The required cracking pressure depends on the valve type, construction, spring characteristics, and its orientation in the pipe.
+Cracking pressure specifications are typically measured in pounds per square inch gauge (PSIG), pounds per square inch (PSI), or bars, where one bar equals 14.5 psi.

-When the upstream pressure falls below the cracking pressure, back pressure becomes a factor, and the flow will attempt to move from the outlet on the valve to the inlet.
-As this happens, the valve automatically closes, and the flow stops.
+When upstream pressure falls below the cracking pressure, back pressure becomes a factor, causing the flow to attempt moving from the outlet to the inlet.
+In response, the valve automatically closes, stopping the flow.

 Spring Check Valve Types